daveshap/ACE_Framework/demos/stacey/README.md

 - `npm install`
 - `npm run dev`

-Surf to http://localhost:3000 and start chatting.
+Surf to http://localhost:3000 and start interacting with the bot.

 ## Discord